 #10: Braided Festive Dog Collar (Holiday-Ready Style That Lasts)

-You’ll need 3 yards of cotton rope (½-inch diameter for medium dogs, ¾-inch for large breeds), one quick-release buckle ($3 at craft stores), and one D-ring.
-Cut three equal strands at 36 inches each.
-Braid tightly from end to end, securing with clear thread every 4 inches so it won’t unravel.
-Thread the braided rope through your buckle, fold back 1 inch, and hand-stitch with waxed thread using a cross-stitch pattern.
-Attach the D-ring 2 inches from the buckle side using the same secure stitching method.
+You will need 3 yards of cotton rope (½-inch diameter for medium dogs, ¾-inch for large dogs) one quick-release buckle ($3, craft stores) and one D-ring.
+Cut three equal strands of rope at 36 inches each.
+Braid tightly, end to end, using clear thread every 4 inches so it will not unravel.
+Thread the braided rope through the buckle, fold back 1 inch of the buckle end and hand-stitch with waxed thread in a cross-stitch pattern.
+Attach the D-ring 2 inches from the buckle side with the same secure stitching.

-Pro tip: Make three collars in different color combos and rotate them monthly—your dog’s Instagram feed stays fresh without buying mass-produced accessories.
+Make three collars in different color combos and rotate them monthly.
+Your dog will have a new Instagram feed without having to buy a mass produced collar each time.

 📸 Photo credit: Instagram @pfotenunikat